bradcfisher/finch4alice/README.md

 You can build the Jar only for manual installation, or create several types of installers.

-### Prereqiusites
+### Prerequisites

 #### Alice 3

-You must have an installation of Alice 3 on the build machine, preferrable installed in the default location.
+You must have an installation of Alice 3 on the build machine, preferrably installed in the default location.
 This location varies by platform, as shown in the following table:

 | Platform | Default Installation Location |
 | -------- | ----------------------------- |